KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 }
 ```

-Factor and texture are combined by multiplication to describe a single value.

 | |Type|Description|Required|
 |-|----|-----------|--------|
 | **dispersion** | `number` | The strength of the dispersion effect, specified as 20/Abbe number. | No, default: `0`|